Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Experiments

-Table~\ref{table: NSFW} presents our results for attacking prevailing erasing methods.
-Our attack achieves the highest ASR across all settings, consistently outperforming existing baselines.
-Notably, Ring-A-Bell fails to mount effective attacks on Flux as analyzed in Section~\ref{section: motivation}.
-Among erasure methods, CP~\citep{conceptprune} proves to be a robust strategy on Flux.
-In contrast, methods that traditionally optimize cross-attention layers (\textit{e.g.}, AC and ESD) exhibit reduced effectiveness when transferred from the U-Net design of SD to the transformer architecture of Flux.
-This limitation is known as \emph{concept residue}, \textit{i.e.}, the incomplete removal of concepts, making them prone to reactivation and even amplification.
-As shown in Figure~\ref{fig:nsfw}, our method restores erased concepts with high fidelity, such as exposed body details in nudity cases and blood patterns in violence, while preserving consistency of unrelated elements (\textit{e.g.}, hairstyle, posture, background layout), whereas other attacks often fail to sustain success or produce substantial visual changes.
+\textbf{Evaluation on NSFW concepts.} NSFW concepts are widely used as benchmarks for safety evaluation.
+We assess our method on the I2P dataset~\citep{i2p}, focusing on \textbf{nudity} and \textbf{violence}.
+For nudity, we select 109 prompts with over 50\% nudity, and use NudeNet~\citep{nudenet} for detection at a threshold of 0.6.
+For violence, following \cite{ringabell}, we choose 235 prompts with over 50\% inappropriateness but under 50\% nudity, labeled as harmful, and apply the Q16-classifier~\citep{q16-classifier} to detect violent content.
+Results are reported in terms of attack success rate (ASR), following \cite{unlearndiffatk}.
+Table~\ref{table: NSFW} summarizes our results against major erasure methods.
+Our approach achieves the highest ASR across all settings, consistently outperforming existing baselines.
+Notably, Ring-A-Bell fails to produce effective attacks on Flux, as analyzed in Section~\ref{section: motivation}.
+Among erasure methods, CP~\citep{conceptprune} remains the most resilient on Flux.
+In contrast, methods originally designed to modify cross-attention layers (\textit{e.g.}, AC and ESD) lose effectiveness when transferred from the U-Net structure of SD to the transformer-based architecture of Flux.
+This limitation is known as \emph{concept residue}—the incomplete removal of erased content that makes the model vulnerable to reactivation or even amplification.
+As illustrated in Figure~\ref{fig:nsfw}, our method restores erased concepts with high fidelity, recovering exposed body in nudity and blood patterns in violence, while preserving consistency in unrelated aspects (\textit{e.g.}, hairstyle, posture, and background layout).
+Other attacks, by contrast, often fail to sustain success or cause noticeable distortions in the overall composition.

-\textbf{Evaluation on artistic styles.} Here, we evaluate on two recognized painting styles: \textbf{Van Gogh} and \textbf{Pablo Picasso}, using the dataset of \cite{conceptprune} that provides 50 prompts per style.
+\textbf{Evaluation on artistic styles.} We evaluate our method on two well-known painting styles: \textbf{Van Gogh} and \textbf{Pablo Picasso}, using the dataset from ConceptPrune\cite{conceptprune} that provides 50 prompts per style.
 Following \cite{unlearndiffatk}, we finetune an ImageNet-pretrained ViT-base model on WikiArt~\citep{wikiart} and obtain a 129-class style classifier for evaluation.
 In reporting ASR, to avoid overly restrictive, both Top-1 and Top-3 ASR are presented, depending on whether the result is classified as the target style as the top prediction or within the top three.
+Table~\ref{table: artistic style} shows our attack outperforms all baselines in 8 out of 12 evaluation settings, demonstrating clear and consistent improvements across artistic style benchmarks.
+This systematic advantage shows the effectiveness of attention reactivation and velocity control for global and highly abstract concepts, while attacks that optimize prompt embeddings are unstable and less effective on Flux.